 Human beings resist change; it is our psychological and physiological tendency.
 The Resistance Management Plan captures the approach to proactively and reactively respond to resistance when it occurs during change.
 Reactive resistance management is executed by leaders and managers throughout the organization.
 Proactive resistance management leverages the foresight of the project team to identify:

 What resistance is likely to look like

-How the root causes for resistance will be mitigated early in the initiative
+How to mitigate the root causes for resistance early in the initiative

-Connecting the resistance management plan to the ADKAR Model
+Above: Connecting the Resistance Management Plan to the ADKAR Model

 Alignment across the project lifecycle

 The tables above mapped each of the five levers to their corresponding ADKAR elements.
-The image below takes this mapping and presents it in a project view, with the ADKARModel as the milestones of achievement and "swim lanes" for each of the five change management levers.
+The image below presents the same mapping in a project view, using the ADKAR Model as achievement milestones and "swim lanes" for each of the five change management levers.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.